-- 180. By entering into the Sweep Amendment with the purpose of depriving Plaintiffs of any possibility of receiving dividends or a liquidation preference without any opportunity to vote, the Agency has breached the implied covenant of good faith and fair dealing inherent in the certificates for the Junior Preferred Stock. - 181.
+- 189. The Sweep Amendment and the Fourth Amendment were developed and implemented by the Agency and Treasury to advance the economic and political interests of the U.S. government. - 190.
+By entering into the Sweep Amendment and the Fourth Amendment with the purpose of depriving Plaintiffs of any possibility of receiving dividends or a liquidation preference without any opportunity to vote, the Agency has breached the implied covenant of good faith and fair dealing inherent in the certificates for the Junior Preferred Stock. - 191.
 Plaintiffs suffered damages as a direct and proximate result of the foregoing breach of the implied covenant of good faith and fair dealing.
 Plaintiffs' injuries are direct and independent of any injury to the Companies and any recovery for this claim would benefit the stockholders directly, and not the Company.